WarriorThirteen/compsci-project/README.txt

 Windows 10 is required to run this program

-In order to play, please run "Jario.exe".
+~~In order to play, please run "Jario.exe".~~
-Your OS and Antiviruses may attempt to prevent it from running, however I promise this program is not a virus so feel free to run the program regardless.
+~~Your OS and Antiviruses may attempt to prevent it from running,~~ ~~however I promise this program is not a virus so feel free to run the program regardless.~~ A compiled version is no longer maintained.

 Proceed through the menu as you wish, and click "play" or "host" when you are ready.
 Move with WASD or the mouse if you enabled it.